Streampunk/kelvinadon/README.md

 Kelvinadon has two modes that it can be used in within an application:

 1. As an event emitter, with the data within the stream split into _partitions_, _metadata_, _indexes_ and _essence by track_.
-2. Via highland.js, allowing back pressure to be applied to the building blocks provided.
+2. Via [highland.js](http://highlandjs.org/), allowing back pressure to be applied to the building blocks provided.

 ### Event model

-To use kelvinadon as an event emitter, install it as a local dependency and follow the example below:
+To use kelvinadon as a Node.js event emitter, install it as a local dependency and follow the example below:

 ```javascript
 var klv = require('kelvinadon');